coleenquadros/configuration/docs/app-sre/AAA.md

 ## Preface

-This documents is for App-sre engineer consumption and aims to ensure agreement around and govern the App-sre continuity and readiness plan.
+This documents is for AppSRE engineer consumption and aims to ensure agreement around and govern the AppSRE continuity and readiness plan.
-It serves as the top node and authorative source for documentation around App-sre process.
+It serves as the top node and authorative source for documentation around AppSRE process.

-The document itself consists of two main sections, the first details prerequisites and process pieces that every App-sre engineer needs to have in place.
+The document itself consists of two main sections, the first details prerequisites and process pieces that every AppSRE engineer needs to have in place.
 This serves as a checklist for access and details contact points on how to aquire any lacking access.

 The second section consists of operational procedures and documentation that serves as references during incident work.

 Information within this document aims to be he authorative source for process and (until further notice) contacts.
 For details on the specifics of the operational environment the app-interface supercedes this document - hence this should be viewed as complementary and authorative only concerning process.
 Content in this document should aim to reference the app-interface schemas as opposed to duplicating it, where possible.

 Additionally there is a contact section near the end which details the escalations and contact for external groups and dependencies.
 The goal is to move this to the app-interface itself as it matures.